-Even a simple "Bonjour" will break the ice if you're facing a grumpy Parisian.
-Often, though, you can do a lot more with very little extra effort.
+Even a simple Bonjour will break the ice if you're facing a grumpy Parisian.
+Often, though, you can do a lot more than break the ice with very little extra effort.

 This isn't about becoming fluent or even proficient: it's just about getting by, and that's much more within your reach than you might think.

 True, some people are natural linguists and pick up languages as easily as catching a cold.

 The truth is, most people struggle with learning a foreign language, and only want to know enough to get their message across, for things like these: